luc-ass/mail-sorter/README.md

 ```

 ### logging
 By default the script only logs high level messages to the console and `mail-sorter.log`.
 You can choose to make it verbose by setting `--log=INFO` or `--log=DEBUG`.

+:warning: A word of caution: Log files can grow really fast and the logfile is not deleted automatically!
+Do not run this script at high log levels for extended periods fo time!

 ### Todo
 - [x] Add logging to file to better monitor mail movements